If you’re tired of the same old dumbbell workouts, kettlebell workouts for men are excellent for strength training and high-intensity workouts.

 This move will work your shoulders and arms while also adding in some lower body work.

-- Stand with your feet shoulder-width apart while holding a kettlebell in each hand, palms facing out, arms bent, so the weights are resting at each shoulder.
+- Stand with your feet shoulder-width apart while holding a kettlebell in each hand, palms facing out, arms bent so the weights are resting at each shoulder.

 - Bring the weights back to your shoulders, bend your knees, and repeat.